 The stirring will have to be quite consistent in the beginning as the moong dal paste tends to stick to the pan and could burn if not moved around frequently in the pan.

 At this point, the moong dal mixture would have turned a light / pinkish brown shade.

 Meanwhile, mix water, milk, sugar and salt in another pan and bring it to a boil.
 Keep warm.

 Once the moong dal is a nice toasted brown* (not burnt brown!), reduce the heat and slowly add the sugar syrup to the moong dal.

-Be cautious, the moong dal mix will splutter once the sugar syrup is added.
+Be cautious when adding the sugar syrup, the moong dal mix will splutter while the sugar syrup is being added.

 Once the moong dal is almost dry again, add cardamom powder and mawa and continue to stir till the moong dal halwa is cooked well and the ghee starts to separate.

 Add chopped / sliced nuts and your Moong Dal Halwa is ready to serve!